somakchowdhury/pbt_learns_tidyverse/README.md

-# Introduction to using R to effectively explore data
+# Introduction to using R and git
+## A step in the direction of reproducible data analysis.

 The sciences that explore biological data are going through a surge in terms of the amount of data they produce.
 One issue that has always plagued these areas is reroducible data analysis.
+This repository is associated with an internal seminar to teach lab member reproducible data management in R using tidyverse.

 # Prerequisites